• Skip to primary navigation

 • Suicide

-There are several treatments that people with PTSD from car accidents and other sources can undergo with the aim of helping them become more comfortable with their triggers.
+There are several treatments people with PTSD from car accidents and other sources can undergo, with the aim of helping them become more comfortable with their triggers.

-• Exposure therapy, in which a patient has controlled sessions where they’re gradually exposed to more and more of a specific stimulus
+• Exposure therapy.
+A patient has controlled sessions where they’re gradually exposed to more and more of a specific stimulus.

-• Counseling, where a patient talks one-on-one with a counselor about their trauma
+• Counseling.
+A patient talks one-on-one with a counselor about their trauma.

-• Support groups, where people with PTSD get together to talk about their experiences and grow through a common recovery journey
+• Support groups.
+People with PTSD get together to talk about their experiences and grow through a common recovery journey.

 Does It Vary From Other Treatments?

-Exposure therapy has relatively narrow applications, but in group meetings and one-on-one counseling, PTSD treatment resembles other mental health and addiction treatment.
-All these take a different approach to helping patients learn about themselves and understand how they got to this point with the goal of reducing anxiety about certain situations.
+Exposure therapy has limited applications, but group meetings and one-on-one counseling for PTSD are similar to other mental health and addiction treatments.
+Each takes a different approach to helping patients learn about themselves and understand how they got to this point, with the goal of reducing anxiety about certain situations.

 Addressing PTSD at FHE Health

 At FHE Health, we treat PTSD as well as a number of other mental health conditions.
-Our goal is to help you recover to the point where you can live a normal life.
+Our goal is to help you recover and be able to live a normal life.
 To learn more about your options, contact us today.

 Filed Under: Help for You